egozverev/QuestMaker/README.md

 >Note: If parametr doesn`t exist, statement is always false

 State changes:
-Each file causes changes of the status.
+They cause changes of the status.
 Each string should look like this:
 `parameter operator value`
 Operator may be one of these: